 The following is the constraint graph representing the above problem.
 In this graph, the nodes correspond to events and the arcs show the temporal constraints between two events.
+The nodes in the example refer to the following:

-"0" refers to time zero (8:00 in this example).
-"L" refers to the time of leaving home.
-"B" refers to the time of arriving at the bridge.
-"H" refers to the time of arriving in Houghton.
+- "0" time zero (8:00 in this example)

+- "L" time of leaving home.

+- "B" time of arriving at the bridge.

+- "H" time of arriving in Houghton.

 The first number in each bracket is the lower bound, and the second number is the upper bound for the duration of the event.
 For example, it took between 5 to 10 minutes after 8:00 to leave home.

 We then convert the constraint graph into a distance graph.
+To understand this conversion, consider a constraint [a,b] between two nodes $x_1$ and $x_2$ .
+The constraint specifies that $a \le x_2 - x_1 \le b$ .
+Split this into two parts as $a \le x_2 - x_1$ and $x_2 - x_1 \le b$ .
+Multiply the first part by -1 to get: $x_1 - x_2 \le -a$ .
+Using these, we create a graph where an arc with label n from x to y means $x - y \le n$ .
 In a distance graph, the semantics of the nodes remain the same.
-Each constraint arc from A to B is replaced with two arcs.
-The first arc goes from A to B and is labeled with the upper bound.
-The second arc goes from B to A and is labeled with the negative of the lower bound.
+Each constraint arc from a to b is replaced with two arcs.
+The first arc goes from a to b and is labeled with the upper bound.
+The second arc goes from a to a and is labeled with the negative of the lower bound.
 This way, when we are going from "left to right" we are adding the upper bonds; and when we are going form "right to left" we are adding the lower bounds.

-The original constraint matrix is as follows.
-We are using "99" as a large number to represent ∞ , i.e., no constraints.
+The above graph represented as a constraint matrix is as follows.
+We are using "99" as a large number to represent $\infty$ , i.e., no constraints.